 - Each booth is a 10′ x 10′ (approx.) plot of land and is allotted one – 2′ x 1′ sign only.
-You may set up your booth Saturday (November 7, 2020) as early as 7 a.m. after you have completed on site check-in.
+You may set up your booth Saturday (November 6, 2021) as early as 7 a.m. after you have completed on-site check-in.
 You may bring additional tables and chairs or you may rent them from us.
-See information on registration form.
+See the information on the registration form.

-- Please be courteous of your noise level in the early hours.
+- Please be courteous with your noise level in the early hours.

 - You may drive a vehicle to booth location for set up and breakdown at designated times only!

-- Electricity will be available but you must request in advance (small fee for electricity).
+- Electricity will be available but you must request in advance (a small fee for electricity).

 - You are REQUIRED to have a minimum of one (1) – 5-gallon bucket of water for cleaning at your booth (or five (5), 1-gallon jugs of water).

-- Water will be available on event site but containers will not be provided.
-Please bring soap and disinfectant.
+- Water will be available on the event site but containers will not be provided.
+Please bring soap and a disinfectant.

 - Open fires are not permitted.
 BBQ grills and propane stoves are allowed.